grame-cncm/faustcourse/session5/content.md

 signal.
 For example, its spectrogram could be plotted or we could just compute its Fast Fourier Transform.

-## Lesson 4: Using the DSP Class Generated by Faust
+## Lesson 4: Using the C++ DSP Class Generated by Faust

 The most basic way to use Faust is to generate C++ code with its command line compiler.
 In this lesson, we briefly describe the structure of the DSP class generated by Faust and how it can be used in broader projects.

-Let say we want to add a reverb to an audio callback, we could write a simple Faust program calling `dm.zita_light()` that implements a nice feedback delay network reverb.
-Remember that we already used this circuit in session 1 and that it hosts its own user interface.
+Let say we want to add a reverb to an audio callback, we could write a simple Faust program calling `dm.zita_light` that implements a nice feedback delay network reverb.
+Remember again that we already used this circuit in session 1 and that it hosts its own user interface.

 [show screen capture: code]